-Studies in Medievalism
+Studies in Medievalism 1.0 unit

 Prerequisite: Please see Prerequisites for University Study of English above

 A selected topic in medievalism (the study of responses to the Middle Ages in later times), including an examination of the medieval texts that give rise to these responses.
 Note: This course may not be counted toward the minor in Writing.